BrandonJoffe/home_surveillance/Readme.md

 docker pull bjoffe/openface_flask_v2
 ```

-2) Run Docker image, make sure you mount your User (MAC) or home (Ubuntu) directory as a volume so you can access your local files
+2) Run Docker image, make sure you mount your User (for MAC) or home (for Ubuntu) directory as a volume so you can access your local files

 ```
 docker run -v /Users/:/host -p 9000:9000 -p 8000:8000 -p 5000:5000 -t -i bjoffe/openface_flask_v2  /bin/bash